15 Best Things To Do in Half Moon Bay, California (Perfect Day Trip Guide)

 • Pack extra clothes & shoes: The weather can be moody and misty, and the tidepools may leave you with soggy shoes and socks.
 I always pack a change of clothes (socks & underwear included!) on a Half Moon Bay day trip and recommend rain boots for tidepooling.

-• Bring an umbrella: Like I said, the weather is moody all year-round.
+• Bring an umbrella: The weather is moody all year-round.
 We actually moved because of the gray and drizzly summers.
-All four seasons are liable to get rain and you’ll be happy you packed an umbrella if you visit on a rainy day.
+All four seasons are liable to get rain, and you’ll be happy you packed an umbrella if you visit on a rainy day.

-• Leave early: Start your day early to make the most of your trip!
-The beaches get crowded on weekends by 10 or 11am, so the earlier you can get there the better.
+• Leave early: Start your day trip early to make the most of your trip!
+The beaches get crowded on weekends by 10 or 11am, so the earlier you can get there, the better.

 • Visit on a weekday: If you can, a weekday in Half Moon Bay is ideal because there will be far fewer people.
-Just be sure to check the opening days/hours of the restaurants, as some aren’t open on weekdays.
+Just be sure to check the opening days/hours of the restaurants, as some are only open on weekends.

 Pin It For Later